-- B2B decision-makers say thought leadership influences what they think about your business and their purchasing choices.
+- B2B decision-makers say thought leadership influences their purchasing choices.

-- A study linked high-quality thought leadership to an increase in requests for proposals.
+- One study linked quality thought leadership to a rise in requests for proposals (RFPs).

-- High-quality thought leadership is often substantial, timely, and well-distributed.
+- High-quality thought leadership is substantial, timely, and well-distributed.

-B2B fintech startups raised more than $910 million in combined funding as of January 2021, a sign of rising competition.
+B2B fintech startups raised more than $910 million in combined funding as of January 2021.

-How your B2B fintech thinks — and how you communicate how you think differently than competitors is now just as important as the products and services you develop.
+This is why B2B fintech thought leadership — how you communicate how you think differently than competitors — is now as important as the products and services you develop.

-With thought leadership content, B2B fintech companies can boost their reputation in the industry, gain potential clients, and attract the right kind of capital.
+With thought leadership content, B2B fintech companies can boost their reputation, grow leads, and attract the right kind of capital.

 Only 11 percent of financial services companies believe their thought leadership is extremely effective

-Edelman Business Marketing and LinkedIn conducted a study, which shows how B2B decision-makers consume thought leadership content and how B2B companies can effectively publish thought leadership.
-The study found:
+An Edelman Business Marketing and LinkedIn study shows how B2B decision-makers consume thought leadership content.

 - 89 percent said thought leadership enhances their perception of organizations